 Time: Hold it for 10 seconds and relax.
 Repeat 3 times.
 Repeat the same with the left foot.

-3. Stair stretches: This exercise helps to stretch the hamstring muscle and relieves the pain.
+This exercise helps stretch your hamstring muscle, relieving the pain.

-How to: Stand on the stairs in a way that you heels hang off of the bottom step and the arches of your foot are supported by the step.
+How to: Stand on the stairs in a way that your heels hang off of the bottom step.
+(Make sure you support your arches on the step.)
 Extend your arms at shoulder length and take support of the wall in front or on the side and hold the position.
 Keep the knee straight.

 Time: Hold for 15 seconds and repeat five times.

 How to: Sit down on a comfortable chair or stand in an upright posture.
 Place a water bottle, tennis ball or rolling pin on the floor.
-Slowly roll the sole of your foot over the object, starting from the ball of your foot to the heel of your foot across the plantar fascia.
+Slowly roll the sole of your foot over the object.
+Start from the ball of your foot and move to the heel of your foot, across the plantar fascia.

 Time: Do this for a minute.
 Repeat it for the other foot.